howcilly/AutomatedHouseKeeping/README.md

 making life at the shell easier

-this clr.bat script will go through all shared users local to the machine and clear all useless or recreatable temp files allowing the machine to start/interact with things faster
+this clr.bat script will go through all shared users local to the machine and clear all useless or re-creatable temp files allowing the machine to start/interact with things faster on the manual boot/restart sequence